threefoldtecharchive/jumpscale9_prefab/docs/cuisine.development.md

-# cuisine.development
+# prefab.development

-The `cuisine.development` module is responsible to install and manage utilities essential to development environment.
+The `prefab.development` module is responsible to install and manage utilities essential to development environment.

 ## Modules that are supported